gavincarr/seedkit/recipes/reproducing_a_seedkit_build.md

-* If you are using Tails, you can now download the tar file you verified from the seedkit releases page and set it up for use on Tails (or put the tar file you build on a webserver somewhere where Tails can access it).
+* If you are using Tails, you can now download the tar file you verified from the seedkit releases page and set it up for use on Tails (or put the tar file you built on a webserver somewhere where Tails can access it).